 The policy reflects, but adds local detail to, CS23 in the Core Strategy.
 It is important that the protection of these open spaces extends beyond the time that the Core Strategy has legal status.
 They are essential to the character of the town and to the quality of life of the existing and future residents of Uppingham.

-Policy OS1: Protect and enhance existing open spaces
+Policy OS1: Protect and enhance existing open spaces.

-The Plan designates these areas of land as open spaces which will be protected.
+The Plan protects existing sports/recreation grounds and designates the areas of land listed below as open spaces which will be protected.

-GA1 Tod's Piece
+OS1 Tod's Piece